Why the Teaching English Assistantship Program in France is Ideal

 Health Insurance/Social Benefits

 In France, there are also many social benefits for young writers.
-In terms of transportation, the French train system, Société Nationale des Chemins de fer Français (SNCF), offers a reduction card for riders ages 12 to 25.
+In terms of transportation, the French train system, Société Nationale des Chemins de fer Français (SNCF), offers a reduction card for riders ages 12 to 27.
 This card discounts train travel from city to city in France.
-The “Jeune 18-27 Railcard” costs 40 Euros and is good for a year, but I made up the value of the card the first three times I used it.
+The “Jeune 12-27 Railcard” costs 49 Euros and is good for a year, but I made up the value of the card the first three times I used it since there is a guaranteed 30% discount.
 France also rightfully prides itself for its world-renowned museums, which are often also discounted for students.
 The many world-class museums, monuments, and parks can serve young writers well as sources of artistic and intellectual inspiration.

 There is a famous story that when William S. Burroughs was arrested on suspicion of importing narcotics into France in 1959, Maurice Girodias of Olympia Press published Naked Lunch.
 This move, the story goes, was helpful in getting Burroughs a suspended sentence.
 The French-American writer Ted Morgan remarked that Burroughs should not be surprised; a literary career is actually respected in France.
 Respecting writers, from my experience, is a tradition that continues to the present day in France.
 My colleagues were very interested to know that I had published poetry and nonfiction articles, and one colleague, a history teacher with whom I did not even work directly, was thoughtful enough to give me a copy of a novel by a local author (George Simenon, born in Belgium, but representing La Rochelle).
 Obviously, this anecdote is from my particular experience, but it seems representative of the respect that French people tend to have for writers in general.